 And right now I needed Cajun seasoning!

-It is a unique spice mix consisting of salt and several peppers (black pepper, paprika, some even use white pepper).
+Cajun seasoning is a unique spice mix consisting of salt and several peppers (black pepper, paprika, or even white pepper).
 Dried thyme and oregano make up the European influence of the Cajun spice blend.
+Meanwhile, chile powder (I used cayenne pepper) gives it the famous heat, while garlic powder and onion powder add a great savoury flavor.
+Cayenne pepper is basically the dried version of the fresh pepper.

 It differs from Creole seasoning in terms of heat.
-While Cajun spice mix can classified as quite hot, Creole spice uses more herbs like basil, bay leaf, or rosemary, which makes Creole food well seasoned but not necessarily overly spicy.
+While Cajun seasoning can be classified as quite hot, Creole spice uses more herbs like basil, bay leaf, or rosemary, which makes Creole food well seasoned but not necessarily overly spicy.

 How to Make Cajun Seasoning?